charlesreid1/deep-learning-genomics/Readme.md

     * siRNA - pieces of RNA that bind to mRNA to turn off expression of a gene
     * Challenge: prediction of siRNA sequences

-* Model Number Three (two-layer convolutional network)
+* Example 3: two-layer convolutional neural network
     * Data set - 2431 siRNA molecules, 21 bases each, labeled with 0 or 1
     * Network architecture (2x(convolution, dropout), dense)
     * No weights (each sample should contribute equally)